gvwilson/sdxpy/src/binary/index.md

 </div>

-The `struct` module offers a lot of different formats, some of which are shown in [%t binary-storage-formats %].
+The `struct` module offers a lot of different formats, some of which are shown in [%t binary-formats %].
 The `"B"`, `"h"`, and `"2"` formats deserve some explanation.
 `"B"` takes the least significant 8 bits out of an integer and packs those;
 `"h"` takes the least significant 16 bits and does likewise.